This page should be a reference of all the different things that you can do to your miniature bases.

 The sand for parrots is a little coarse, the sand for smaller birds is finer.

 After the glue is set paint the whole thing with green (e.g. gobo green) and then highlight with yellow.
+If you use water resistant wood glue the sand won't fly away when painting it.

 Making this base is very easy.